LanLi2017/yw-idcc-17/README.md

      ```
   * **XSB**: a Logic Programming and Deductive Database system for Unix and Windows.
 It is available at [XSB homepage]
   (http://xsb.sourceforge.net).
 The download and installation page for XSB is at [here] (http://xsb.sourceforge.net/downloads/downloads.html).
 Please navigate to the page https://sourceforge.net/projects/xsb/files/xsb/.The version 3.7 is the newest version.
 Download `xsb-3.7.0.exe` for Windows platform.
 Run the downloaded installer file and accept all default configuration.
    This is the extra steps for Windows users.
-Please determine the directory containing the XSB executable: `C:\Program Files (x86)\XSB\config\x64-pc-windows\bin` or `C:\Program Files (x86)\XSB\config\x86-pc-windows\bin `.
+Please determine the directory containing the XSB executable:

+    ```sh
+      C:\Program Files (x86)\XSB\config\x64-pc-windows\bin or
+      C:\Program Files (x86)\XSB\config\x86-pc-windows\bin
+    ```
   Then, add the path to the XSB executable to my windows path variable `Control Panel -> System and Security -> System -> Advanced System Settings -> Environment Variables -> Path`.
 Typing `xsb` in a command console in order to confirm that XSB can run from the command prompt.

     ```sh
 	 C:\Users\tmcphill> xsb